Menu Decorator

 What is homologation?

 Homologation is type approval.
 The word comes from Greek, in which the verb “homologeo” means “agrees”.
-More on the concept of approval can be found on the Testing for type approval page.
+More information on the concept of approval can be found on the Testing for type approval page.

 What is Whole Vehicle Type Approval (WVTA)?